fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 I WILL SUMMARIZE:
 - Wallach, 124-141 (Gender and American Appetite).
 - Mark Weiner, "Consumer culture and participatory democracy: The story of Coca‐Cola during World War II", 109-129.
-[PDF]()

 ## Jun 19